 Potentially exacerbating this concern is the rigidity of bid prices.
 For now, the picture is not entirely negative.
-The IPA's past two Indexed REC procurement events (two out of three conducted to date) met target quantities for both utility-scale solar projects and brownfield site photovoltaic projects.
+The IPA's past two Fall 2022, Summer 2023, and Fall 2023 Indexed REC procurement events (twothree out of threefour conducted to date) met target quantities for both utility-scale solar projects-and, while brownfield site photovoltaic projects-targets were met in the Fall 2022 and Summer 2023 procurement events (two out of four conducted to date).
 Solar developers appear to be comfortable enough with existing budget uncertainty to successfully participate in Indexed REC procurement events, but successful bids may feature premiums accounting for downstream payment risk.
-Wind is a different story: as discussed below, neither the Fall 2022 nor the Summer 2023 utility-scale procurement events featured a wining utility-scale wind project bid-also signaling that perhaps the statutorily mandated 55%/45% balance between photovoltaic projects and wind projects found in Section 1-75(c)(1)(C)(i) of the IPA Act should be subject to ongoing administrative adjustments based on market interest.226
+Wind is a different story: as discussed below, while the Fall 2023 procurement event had two projects selected, neither the Fall 2022 nor the Summer 2023 utility-scale procurement events featured a winingwinning utility-scale wind project bid-also signaling that perhaps the statutorily mandated 55%/45% balance between photovoltaic projects and wind projects found in Section 1-75(c)(1)(C)(i) of the IPA Act should be subject to ongoing administrative adjustments based on market interest.232

-For the present Plan, RPS budgets should not serve to constrain procurement quantities below statutory procurement targets for the present planning period.
+For the presentthis Long-Term Plan, RPS budgets should not serve to constrain procurement quantities below statutory procurement targets for the present planning period.
 As outlined in Chapter 3, which discusses RPS budgets in further detail, and in Appendix B, RPS budget concerns only present challenges through multiple additional delivery years of contracts being issued across the many years ahead.
-The necessary structural fix is decoupling a Seller's payment certainty from RPS budget risks, which would likely require statutory changes, as the Agency did not receive comments on the draft Plan that describes how the IPA or ICC's administrative authority could help solve for non-payment risks.
+The necessary structural fix is decoupling a Seller's payment certainty from RPS budget risks, which would likely require statutory changes, as the The Agency did not receive comments on the draftthis Plan that describes how the IPA or ICC's administrative authority could help solve for non-payment risks.